 The United Methodist General Conference will be coming to Minneapolis in 2020.
 The Dakotas-Minnesota Area has a wonderful opportunity to come together to provide hospitality for this conference.

-We are inviting United Methodists in Minnesota, North Dakota, and South Dakota to help us knit or crochet 10,000 purple scarves and we are delighted that this ambitious goal was exceeded in February 2019.
+United Methodists in Minnesota, North Dakota, and South Dakota were invited to help us knit or crochet 10,000 purple scarves and we are delighted that this ambitious goal was exceeded in February 2019.
 We are calling this initiative the Lydia Project, after Lydia in Acts 16.

 - Scarves should be hand-knitted or hand-crocheted.
 Since this is a Minnesota event, please use solid purple yarn, like the colors of the Minnesota Vikings or Prince.
 Royal purple and bright purple are great.
 Please avoid lavender color and do not use variegated yarn.